-Bunge Limited grinds on in more than 40 countries.
-It operates through four business segments: An agribusiness segment processes, stores, and sells agricultural products.
-Processed agricultural products include oilseeds and grains, which are turned into vegetable oils and protein meals.
-Customers are animal feed, poultry, and aquaculture producers.
+Bunge's businesses stretch from the farm field to your local supermarket shelf.
+A leading integrated agribusiness and food company, Bunge produces, stores, and sells agricultural products such as oilseeds and grains, which it turns into vegetable oils and protein meals.
+Customers include animal feed, poultry, and aquaculture producers.
 The agribusiness markets vegetable oils used in the biodiesel industry.
-The edible oil products segment sells packaged oils, like shortenings and margarines under brands Bunge Pro, Floriol, and Olek.
-A sugar and bioenergy unit makes sugar and ethanol, which are sold primarily in Brazil.
+The company's edible oil products segment sells packaged oils, like shortening and margarine under brands Bunge Pro, Floriol, and Olek.
+A sugar and bioenergy unit produces sugar and ethanol, which are sold primarily in Brazil.
 Bunge also mixes and distributes crop fertilizers to farmers in South America.